tatsumoto-ren/tatsumoto-ren.github.io/blog/foreword.md

 There are a myriad of methods out there, and each of them tells you to do different things.
 Some methods are effective, but many are not.
-Unfortunately, on the Internet there is much more bad advice than good.
+Unfortunately, the quality of advice on the Internet is often poor, with more bad advice than good advice.
 If you want to reach mastery in a foreign language, you don't want to waste you time on ineffective methods.